djaus2/az-iothub-ps1/README.md

 It's here now.
 You run the main PowerShell script **_get-iothub_** in the PS folder.
 Whilst there are numerous other PowerShell script under PS in other folders, these are functions called by the main script.
 The script displays menus where the user makes selections or choices.

-There is one other script that needs to be run once, set-path (run from the prompt in PS foloder as .\set-path).
-You then can run the main script just by entering ```get-iothub``` as teh PS folder is now in the System Path; but only for the life of the  shell. set-path only needs to be run once for a new PowerShell terminal.
+There is one other script that needs to be run once, set-path (run from the prompt in PS foloder as   ```.\set-path``` ).
+You then can run the main script just by entering ```get-iothub``` as the PS folder is now in the System Path; but only for the life of the  shell. set-path only needs to be run once for a new PowerShell terminal.

 Within an Azure Subscription you have a Resource Group.
 An IoT Hub is an element of a Resource Group.